Robustly Safe Compilation or, Efficient, Provably Secure Compilation: via Trace-based Backtranslation

 A second difference between \LP and \LU is that \LP has no booleans, while \LU has them.
 This makes the compiler and the related proofs interesting, as discussed in the proof of \Cref{thm:comp-up-rsc}.

 In \LP, the locations of interest to a monitor are all those that can be reached from the address \trg{0}.
 Location \trg{0} itself is protected with a capability \trg{k_{root}} that is assumed to occur only in the code of the component in focus, so a component is defined as $\trg{C} \bnfdef\ \trg{k_{root} ; \OB{F} ; \OB{I}}$.
 We can now give a precise definition of component-monitor agreement for \LP as well as a precise definition of attacker, which must care about the \trg{k_{root}} capability.
+In the following, we use auxiliary function \fun{caps}{\cdot} to return the capabilities of the argument (analogously to how \fun{locs}{\cdot} returned the location of its argument).

 A monitor and compiler agree if they agree on \trg{k_{root}}.
-An attacker is valid if it does not contain \trg{k_{root}} in its code a priori (it may obtain \trg{k_{root}} during its interaction with the component, if the component is not carefully written).
+An attacker is valid if it does not contain \trg{k_{root}} in its codebase a priori, though it may obtain \trg{k_{root}} during its interaction with the component, if the component is not carefully written.

+\paragraph{Remark} This language uses what is commonly referred to as `data' capabilities, i.e., capabilities only for heap-allocated resources.
+Another kind of capabilities exist in the literature: `code' capabilities, which grant the permission to jump to certain functions and execute their code.
+Since our programs do not have function pointers (nor higher-order functions), the code capabilities used and required by a program can be tracked statically, so we omit them entirely.
+If we extended our language with function pointers or higher-order functions, we would have to introduce code capabilities and pass said capabilities around in order to invoke the right function.
+We leave such an extension for future work.